mbentley/docker-apt-cacher-ng/README.md

 ### Multi-arch Tags

-The `latest` tag has multi-arch support for `amd64` and `arm64` and will automatically pull the correct tag based on your system's architecture.
+The following tags have multi-arch support for `amd64` and `arm64` and will automatically pull the correct tag based on your system's architecture:

+* `latest`
+* `trixie`
+* `bookworm`

 There are also architecture specific tags if you wish to use an explicit architecture tag:

+* `latest-amd64`, `trixie-amd64`
+* `latest-arm64`, `trixie-amd64`
-* `latest-amd64`
+* `bookworm-amd64`
-* `latest-arm64`
+* `bookworm-arm64`

 ### Date Specific Tags

-The `latest` tags also have unique manifests that are generated daily.
-These are in the format `latest-YYYYMMDD` (e.g. - `latest-20220215`) and can be viewed on [Docker Hub](https://hub.docker.com/repository/docker/mbentley/apt-cacher-ng/tags?page=1&ordering=last_updated&name=latest-20).
+The `latest`, `trixie`, and `bookworm` tags also have unique manifests that are generated daily.
+These are in the format `<tag>-YYYYMMDD` (e.g. - `latest-20220215`) and can be viewed on [Docker Hub](https://hub.docker.com/repository/docker/mbentley/apt-cacher-ng/tags?page=1&ordering=last_updated&name=latest-20).
 Each one of these tags will be generated daily and is essentially a point in time snapshot of the `latest` tag's manifest that you can pin to if you wish.
 Please note that these tags will remain available on Docker Hub for __6 months__ and will not receive security fixes.
 You will need to update to newer tags as they are published in order to get updated images.
-If you do not care about specific image digests to pin to, I would suggest just using the `latest` tag.
+If you do not care about specific image digests to pin to, I would suggest just using the `latest`, `trixie`, or `bookworm` tags.

 ## Example usage